happypeter/LGCB/book/bash_intro.md

 ## Terminal Emulators
 When using a graphical user interface, we need another program called a __terminal emulator__ to interact with the shell.
-If we look through our desktop menus, we will probably find one.
-Ubuntu by defualt uses __gnome-terminal__, though it's likely called simply __terminal__ on our menu.
+If we look through our desktop menus, we will probably find one. __ubuntu__ by defualt uses __gnome-terminal__, though it's likely called simply __terminal__ on our menu.
 You can take terminal as nothing but a simple window, it by itself does nothing but give us access to the shell.